CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that excels at trigger term coverage and completeness.
-It clearly defines when to use the skill with natural language triggers and helpfully delineates boundaries with related skills.
-The main weakness is that the capability description could be more specific about concrete actions beyond 'write, rewrite, or improve.'
+This is a strong skill description with excellent trigger term coverage and clear boundary-setting via cross-references to related skills.
+The main weakness is that the 'what' portion could be more specific about concrete actions beyond 'write, rewrite, or improve' — for example, mentioning headline generation, value proposition crafting, or CTA optimization.
+Overall, it would perform well in a multi-skill selection scenario.

 DimensionReasoningScore